PILLAR · LLM SYSTEMS

 Mixing weights & curricula

-Llama 3 pretrained on 15T tokens total and annealed on a curated mixture in the last 40B tokens.
+Llama 3 pretrained on 15T tokens total and annealed on a curated mixture in the last 40B tokens with linear LR decay to ~10% of peak.
 DeepSeek V3 used a separate mid-training phase emphasizing math and code before SFT.
-Both shifts boost reasoning evals at almost zero cost.
+DeepSeek V4 formalizes this as two phases: bulk pretrain (24T tokens, broad mix) → cultivation (8T tokens, reasoning/code/multilingual heavy, WSD decay).
+The anneal alone moves MMLU-Pro by 4–6 points.

 PITFALL — eval contamination

 Common dedup pipelines miss test-set leakage from web.
-MMLU questions appear verbatim on tutoring sites, GSM8K problems get reposted on Reddit.
-Always run an explicit n-gram contamination check against your eval suites and remove matches before training.
-A few percentage points of "improvement" on MMLU often turns out to be leak.
+MMLU questions appear verbatim on tutoring sites; GSM8K problems get reposted on Reddit; SWE-Bench issues are literally on GitHub.
+Always run an explicit 13-gram contamination check against your eval suites and remove matches.
+A few percentage points of "improvement" on MMLU often turns out to be leak — and the 2024–25 LMSYS/Hugging Face contamination audits caught multiple frontier labs.

 REMEMBER